-We often find lower readings of momentum at the start or beginning of a trend.
-This is mainly because the trend hasn’t built up a massive momentum to one side or the other to really dictate a particular trend or strength.
-This is key to understanding how to correctly read momentum in the Forex market.
-When we are in a strong trend either bullish or bearish, momentum precedes price which makes momentum a leading indicator.
+We often find lower readings of momentum at the beginning of a trend, as it hasn’t yet built up any significant momentum indicate its strength.
+Understanding the principle that momentum increases is key to understanding how to read momentum in the Forex market correctly.
+When we are in a strong trend, either bullish or bearish, momentum precedes price which makes momentum the leading indicator.

-Generally, you only want to take a signal from the momentum indicator when it is in line with the dominant trend and if the momentum is going in the opposite direction of the trend it’s recommended to not make a trade.
-There are several indicators used to measure momentum like the Moving Average Convergence Divergence (MACD), Relative Strength Index (RSI), Stochastic and many more.
+Generally, you only want to take a signal from the momentum indicator when it is in line with the dominant trend.
+If the momentum is going in the opposite direction of the trend, it’s recommended not to make a trade.
+There are several indicators used to measure momentum.

 The Relative Strength Index

-The overbought and oversold strategy is not that reliable because the market can stay within those conditions for a longer period of time before to fully reversing.
-Because the momentum precedes price we can treat the momentum readings the same way as the price action.
+The overbought and oversold strategy is not a reliable one because the market can continue this behaviour for an extended period before reversing.
+As the momentum precedes price, traders must tread momentum readings in the same way as price action.
 When we see breaks in the trendlines for the momentum indicator, they often occur before the breaks in the price action.

-Think like a ball thrown up in the air, when you throw up a ball in the air it has upward momentum, but when that ball stops the momentum is already turned downward because the acceleration has stopped.
-This is the same with the price action in the Forex market.
-For a pair to fall it means that the momentum has already been falling ahead of the price.
+Think of momentum as a ball thrown up in the air.
+When you throw up a ball in the air, it has upward momentum.
+But when the ball stops, the momentum reverses because the because the upward acceleration has stopped.
+It is the same with price action on the Forex market.
+For the value of a currency pair to fall, the momentum must have already been falling ahead of the price.

-Taking a look at the above example we had a strong trendline on the momentum indicator and also some strong upward movement in the price action, and when that TL on the RSI indicator was broken, it was a warning sign that the trend is coming to an end, and we started very serious reversal.
-Because momentum always goes ahead of price, when we have a break in momentum, it is a warning sign that the market is losing steam and the prevailing trend is about to reverse.
+In the example above, there was a strong trendline (TL) on the momentum indicator and strong upward movement in the price action.
+When that TL on the RSI indicator was broken, it was a warning sign that the trend is coming to an end, and that the market has started a significant reversal.
+Because momentum always precedes price, whenever we have a break in momentum, it is a warning sign that the market is losing steam and the prevailing trend is about to reverse.